zstanecic/weather_plus/readme.md

 check box checked (by default)

-# Read atmospherical informations #
+# Read atmospherical information #

 check box not checked (by default)